sqlfluff/sqlfluff/CONTRIBUTING.md

 few processes in place to allow everyone to contribute at a level that suits them and at a time that suits them.
-These aren't meant to be a way of restricting development, but a way of allowing the community to agree what to focus on and then effectively direct it's focus toward that.
+These aren't meant to be a way of restricting development, but a way of allowing the community to agree what to focus on and then effectively direct its focus toward that.
 Anyone can pipe up in these discussions, and the more we hear from users the more we can build a tool that's actually useful for the community.